colinnewell/cron-outage/README.md

 There's no point in trying to reschedule a job with a schedule like `* * * * *` once things are back up.

+Bugs:

+The cron file parser is very happy path, and not cognisant of all cron formats.
+It may get in an infinite loop with bad input.